-When previously recorded college work is substandard (grades of "D", "F", or "No Credit"), and not reflective of the student's present level of demonstrated ability, a student may petition the Director of Admissions and Records to have the substandard college work disregarded.
+When previously recorded college work is substandard (grades of "D", "F", "No Credit", or "NP"), and not reflective of the student's present level of demonstrated ability, a student may petition the Director of Admissions and Records to have the substandard college work disregarded.
 To petition, the following conditions must be met:

 - Two academic years have elapsed since the substandard work was recorded, and;